cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 ``work`` directory in your current working directory.
 Every steps is executed in separate subfolders and nextflow will take care about *inputs* and *outputs* among related steps.
-It is frequent to call nextflow multiple times, for example while modifying a pipeline.
+It is frequent to call nextflow multiple times, for example while modifying a pipeline or while tuning parameters or solving issues.
 In such way, you can save a lot of spaces (and calculation times) by *resuming* a pipeline (aka. don't run job completed with success).
 To achieve this, is important to add the ``-resume`` option while calling nextflow::